top of page

 How often do you experience disruption?

-Today is December 23 and the Navigate the Chaos question to consider is “how often do you experience disruption?”
+Today is December 23 and the Navigate the Chaos question to consider is “how often are you experience disruption?”
 People who navigate the chaos have learned to make difficult choices that will allow them to develop their potential.
 Author Julia Alvarez wrote "Each of us will have to make the choices that allow us to be the largest versions of ourselves."

+One example of disruption created by external events comes from the 2009 American comedy-drama film Up in the Air directed by Jason Reitman and written by Reitman and Sheldon Turner, based on the 2001 novel of the same name by Walter Kirn.
 The story is centered on corporate "downsizer" Ryan Bingham (George Clooney) and his travels.
-There is a scene involving Anna Kendrick as Natalie Keener, an ambitious 23-year-old who has been paired up with Bingham to learn the job, and fellow actor J.K.
+There is a scene involving Bingham’s colleague Natalie Keener (Anna Kendrick), an ambitious 23-year-old who has been paired up with him to learn the job, and fellow actor J.K.
 Simmons who portrays an employee Bingham and Keener must downsize, or fire.
-In what turns out to be one of the most motivational scenes in the movie, Simmons is processing how he is going to go from earning $90,000 a year to an unemployment check of $250 a week.

-Looking at Simmons’ resume, Clooney tells him the downsizing is a wake-up call.
-It is a reminder for Simmons to go back and pursue the dream of cooking he once had.
 As Clooney’s character informs Simmons’ character “I see guys who work at the same company for their entire lives; guys exactly like you.
 They clock in and they clock out; they never have a moment of happiness.
 You have an opportunity.
 This is a rebirth.
 If not for you do it for your children.”
 Simmons’ character was going through a ‘time of crisis’ and as Dostoevsky observed, such a moment provides an opportunity for growth, for taking a new step, and for speaking a new word.’
-If you can find a way through your time of crisis, perhaps that will allow you one step closer to creating the largest version of yourself.
+Sometimes it is necessary to put yourself in the position of experiencing disruption.
+Actor Bryan Cranston did just that and uses such a life strategy to navigate the chaos.

 • How often do you experience disruption?